3ill/crypto-tracker/README.md

 ___

 ## Configuration
-Configuration is an important piece of this project, the config setup leverages `zod`ensuring that critical configuration values are present and properly formatted before the application runs, preventing potential runtime errors and security issues.
+The configuration layer uses `zod` to validate environment variables, ensuring that required fields are present and correctly formatted before the application runs.
+This prevents runtime issues and enforces consistency.

 ```Typescript
 export const EnvConfig = {